MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 ## Work item types

 Two of the most popular processes used are Basic and Agile.
 A process determines the work item types and workflow available in Azure Boards.
-If you want a project that uses the Scrum or CMMI process, then you can [add another project](../../organizations/projects/create-project.md) and specify the process through advanced setting options.
+If you want a project that uses the Scrum or CMMI process, you can [add another project](../../organizations/projects/create-project.md) and specify the process.
 See [Choose a process for a comparison of processes](../work-items/guidance/choose-process.md).

 [!INCLUDE [temp](../includes/four-process-work-item-types-workflow.md)]